Senior Back-End Engineer (TweetDeck)

 If the phone interviews go well or your work sample is strong, the final step includes interviews with 5-6 people held onsite in our office.

-Twitter Recruiting: All the deets about who we're hiring, what we're doing and why you should come and work here! #lovewhereyouwork
+We're the People Team at Twitter.
+We Tweet about who we're hiring, what we're doing, and why you should work at Twitter! #LoveWhereYouWork

 We're your one stop shop for anything University related.
 That means campus outreach, student advice/tips, & of course, our University Recruiting efforts!